Arc Flash Training Requirements 101

 External Training Provider

-Some companies send workers to an offsite training center or bring in an outside consultant to deliver the classroom portion.
+Some companies send workers to an off-site training center or bring in an outside consultant to deliver the classroom portion.
 This method can satisfy the theoretical training requirement and provide interactive instruction, but it also comes with practical limitations.

 - Offsite sessions involve travel, scheduling, and time away from work.